9-1-pursuit/project-snack-a-log-backend/README.md

 ### Back-end

 1. Basic root route that returns a string, 'Welcome to Snack-A-Log'
-1. Snacks resource
+1. Snacks resource using controllers, queries and Postgresql DB schema and seeded data
-1. Get one (with the correct id)
+1. Get all snacks route
-1. Get one (non-matching id, sends 404)
+1. Get one route (with the correct id)
-1. Delete (with a valid id)
+1. Get one error (non-matching id, sends 404)
-1. Delete (handles invalid id)
+1. Delete route (with a valid id)
-1. Get all snacks
+1. Delete error (handles invalid id)
-1. Create a snack with all fields completed
+1. Create a snack route with all fields completed
 1. If no image is provided, create a snack and set a default image.
 1. Correctly capitalize snack name - for snack names with two or more letters
 1. Correctly capitalize snack name with multiple words